 13. Natural Bridge

 A trip to Springbrook National Park Natural Bridge at night will give you a chance to see rare glow worms in a natural cave.
 Bats also live further down in the cave.
-It’s quite a unique experience.
+It’s a unique experience.

 14. Blue Mountains